kletobias/p2022/_projects/a-comprehensive-look-at-modular-code-in-an-mlops-pipeline.md

 **Introduction**
-Modular code refers to designing each pipeline stage—data ingestion, preprocessing, model training, evaluation, and deployment—as a distinct module with well-defined inputs, outputs, and responsibilities.
+Modular code refers to designing each pipeline stage-data ingestion, preprocessing, model training, evaluation, and deployment-as a distinct module with well-defined inputs, outputs, and responsibilities.
 This principle underpins maintainability, scalability, and straightforward debugging.
 By separating out each function or transformation step into its own file and configuration, developers ensure that changes remain localized, dependencies stay clear, and new features can be introduced with minimal disruption.

 ---